Azimuth1/azimuth1-website/_posts/2021-1-1-advisory-board.md

 </section>

-On behalf of the company, I want to thank each Board member and say how excited we are to have you on our corner!
+On behalf of the company, I want to thank each Board member and say how excited we are to have you in our corner!

 Jason Dalton
 President, CEO